Royal College of Music

 Bursaries and Scholarships

-- Any student who auditions in person for a place at the RCM will automatically be considered for a scholarship or study award.
+- Any student who auditions in person for a place on one of the RCM's taught postgraduate courses in Performance or Composition will automatically be considered for a scholarship or study award.